sc22k2b/UoL/README.md

 # README

-## What is this file
+## What is this repository

-This file contains some examples of the work completed so far during the Univeristy of Leeds Computer Science course
+This repository contains some examples of the work completed so far during the Univeristy of Leeds Computer Science course

 ## Languages: